 public class ClientAsynchronousIterator<E> extends Object implements IAsynchronousIterator<E>, Serializable

-operations to test the contents of the local BlockingBuffer
+operations to test the contents of the local BlockingBuffer.
+This

 short timeouts without possibility of blocking IO.